DarkMoon35/ZOoTR-Entrance-Tracker/README.md

 Let's take another example.
 You are in Link's House (again).
 You go out to Kokiri Forest, but it makes you enter the Hyrule Fields.
 This one is easier to understand: every Entrance can lead to any other Entrance.
 You could enter the Forest and be warped in Zora's Domain.

 I wish to do a full tracker based on brakkum's awesome work that takes those two elements.
-But they won't be optional, it will be the way it will work.
+But they won't be optional, it will be the only way it will work.
 So: when you will click on a combobox to select the destination of the Entrance, there will be many options...
 I will change that too, comboboxes will be changed into text fields with completion suggestions.

 ## Why isn't it a branch that will be merged into brakkum's work once it's done?